 Pros: Lower upfront cost

 Cons: You may forever destroy a relationship with your CPA or friend.
-They have other things to do.
 Most CPAs would rather work on compliance than be struggling trying to help you find the best deal.
 Most CPAs are not confrontational by nature, and sometimes your representative needs to be, especially when a Revenue Officer is acting out of line (yes, it happens).
 Typically, for the best deal, an appeal will have to be made.
-But for the best results with IRS appeals, it is necessary to hire someone who has the knowledge, experience and attitude to represent you in front of IRS, and even take your case to tax court if necessary.
+But for the best results with IRS appeals, it is necessary to hire someone who has the knowledge, experience, and attitude to represent you in front of IRS, and even take your case to tax court if necessary.

 5. Hire "X tax resolution" firm